mts0629/libb64/README.md

 ...
 ```

-Test with debug build options can be with: `make test DEBUG=yes`.
+Also debug information can be added with: `DEBUG=yes`.

 ## Usage